 - 2 cups unsweetened non-dairy milk such as coconut milk, soy milk, almond milk, oat milk or a combination of milks

 - 2-4 tablespoons maple syrup depending how sweet you like it

 - 6 tablespoons chia seeds

-- seeds scraped from 1 vanilla bean or 1/4 teaspoon ground vanilla bean
+- 1/2 teaspoon vanilla paste or seeds scraped from 1 vanilla bean or 2 teaspoons vanilla extract

 - Stir all ingredients together in a jar or bowl.